Cholmondeley Castle Gardens

 The Cholmondeley Family Chapel of St. Nicholas lies to the north-east of the Castle.
 The oldest surviving part of the Chapel dates from the 15th Century and the Chapel is well worth a visit to enjoy is tranquil atmosphere, and the fine 17th Century carved oak screen and rare examples of early Flemish stained glass.
 The Chapel is still used for services and family occasions.

-Discover the romantic Temple and Folly Water Gardens, 100m double herbaceous bordered Lavinia Walk, Glade, Arboretum, and the ornamental woodland upon Tower Hill.
-New for 2023 is the Cholmondeley Rose Garden with the creation of two very different Rose rooms between old and new with over 800 new plantings.
+Discover the romantic Temple and Folly Water Gardens, Glade, Arboretum, double herbaceous bordered Lavinia Walk, ornamental woodland upon Tower Hill and the new Cholmondeley Rose Garden with over 800 new plantings creating two very different connected Rose Rooms between old and new.
+The Castle and gardens also provide a stunning backdrop to a host of great events held throughout the year, offering something for everyone.

 Important information: opening info is generated by artificial intelligence; check specific attraction details before travelling.